IN CAREs ECHO

 Assistant Administrator | Infectious Disease | Safe Syringe Access and Support

-Madison Weintraut is the founding program manager of Safe Syringe Access and Support, Indianapolis' first legal syringe services program.
-Prior to her work with syringe services, Madison worked as a nurse epidemiologist focusing on hepatitis B and C. Madison served as Incident Commander during the planning of the SSP, designing the program policies and procedures, meeting with community stakeholders and elected officials, and applying to and receiving nearly $3 million in grant funding over the course of less than a year.
-Madison has degrees in Neurobiology and Physiology from Purdue University (BS), Nursing from Marian University (BSN), and Health Policy and Management from Indiana University-Purdue University Indianapolis (MPH).
+Madison Weintraut is the founding program manager of Safe Syringe Access and Support, Indianapolis's first legal syringe services program.
+Prior to her work with syringe services, Madison worked as a nurse epidemiologist focusing on hepatitis B and C. Madison served as incident commander during the planning of the SSP, designing the program policies and procedures, meeting with community stakeholders and elected officials, and applying to and receiving nearly $3 million in grant funding over the course of less than a year.